CodeHubOrg/bookxchange/README.md

 docker-compose exec mkdir -p media/covers
 ```

 The local development server should be running at this point.
-To stop and start it you can use the following commands:
+If it needs to be starteg again, you can use this command:
 ```
-docker-compose exec web pkill -f runserver docker-compose exec web python manage.py runserver 0:8000
+docker-compose exec web python manage.py runserver 0:8000
 ```